Improve Single-Point Zeroth-Order Optimization Using High-Pass and Low-Pass Filters

 \section{Introduction}

-In this paper, we consider solving the generic unconstrained optimization problem:
+This paper considers solving the generic unconstrained optimization problem:

 where $\bx\in \R^d$ is the decision variable and $f:\R^d\to \R$ is the objective function.
-A straightforward solution is to apply the gradient descent methods \cite{ruder2016overview}, e.g., $\bx_{k+1}= \bx_k - \eta \cdot\nabla f(\bx_k)$ with the step size $\eta$.
+A straightforward solution scheme is to apply the gradient descent method \cite{ruder2016overview}, e.g., $\bx\leftarrow \bx - \eta \nabla f(\bx)$ with the step size $\eta$.
 However, in many practical applications, the first-order information of function $f$, i.e., the gradient $\nabla f(\bx)$, may be unavailable or too expensive to procure, and one can only access the zeroth-order information, i.e., function evaluations.
-To this end, zeroth-order (or derivative-free) methods \cite{nesterov2017random} are developed for black-box optimization, which essentially estimate the gradients using perturbed function evaluations.
-Zeroth-order optimization (ZO) has attracted a great deal of recent attention and has been used for a broad spectrum of applications, such as reinforcement learning \cite{malik2019derivative,li2019distributed}, adversarial training \cite{chen2017zoo}, power system control \cite{chen2021model,chen2020model}, online sensor management \cite{liu2020primer}, etc.
+To this end, zeroth-order (or derivative-free) methods \cite{nesterov2017random} are developed to solve black-box optimization and control problems, which essentially estimate the gradients using perturbed function evaluations.
+Zeroth-order optimization (ZO) has attracted a great deal of recent attention and has been used for a broad spectrum of applications, such as reinforcement learning \cite{malik2019derivative,li2019distributed}, adversarial training \cite{chen2017zoo}, physical system control \cite{chen2021safe,chen2020model}, online sensor management \cite{liu2020primer}, etc.